Heating system - which one is best for you?

 - You want to export electricity to the national grid.

-In addition to heating, the indoor environment is also affected by mechanical ventilation.
+In addition to heating, indoor environment is also affected by mechanical ventilation.
 It helps to prevent moisture and thus prevents mold formation and possible building damage.
 Systems with heat recovery can also relieve the heating system.
-This is because the heat accumulated in the exhaust air is not simply discharged to the outside, but is used to heat the incoming fresh air.
+This is because the heat accumulated in the exhaust air is not simply discharged outside, but is used to heat the incoming fresh air.
 Integrated filters retain fine dust and pollen in the incoming fresh air.
-The latter provide relief, especially for allergy sufferers.
-Basically, centralized and decentralized ventilation systems can be distinguished.
+The latter provide relief, especially for allergic people.
+Basically, central and decentralized ventilation systems can be distinguished.
 Centralized systems are more suitable for new buildings, as their installation is more complex, but decentralized systems are also a good solution for existing buildings and for ventilating individual rooms.

-- You want to recover valuable heat energy from the exhaust air using heat recovery.
+- You want to recover valuable heat energy from exhaust air using heat recovery.

 - You want a consistently good and healthy indoor environment.

-- As an allergy sufferer, you want to filter particles from the air.
+- As an allergic person, you want to filter particles from the air.

 - You want to prevent fine dust and noise.